LukeShortCloud/rootpages/src/programming/devops.rst

 Learning a New Programming Language
 -----------------------------------

-These are the most important concepts to learn when studying a new language listed in ascending order.
+These are the most important concepts to learn when studying a new language, listed in ascending order.

 -  Data types
 -  Console/tty input and output
+-  Creating a basic ``main()`` function
+-  Compiling and running code
 -  Code comments
 -  Function definitions
+-  Relational, arithmetic, assignment, unary, and bitwise operators
 -  Loops and conditionals
 -  Find and use a standardized code styling practice for the language
 -  Common libraries: